itucsdb1520/itucsdb1520/docs/user/member3.rst

    Listing brands (left), Adding new brand (middle), Editing a brand (right)

+The operational buttons are not supposed to work when logged in as admin and never shown otherwise.

 Founders Page
 ^^^^^^^^^^^^^
 Founders table is also similar.
 The buttons are all the same.
 Adding is a bit different since it is required to enter a brand id.
 While adding a brand, you can simply enter the country name to add it.
 But this is not the case with the